 Description

-Mashed sweet potatoes make for the perfect healthy side dish recipe.
-This recipe comes together with just a couple of simple ingredients and it's perfect for the holidays or any day of the week.
+These mashed sweet potatoes will be the perfect creamy side dish for weeknight and holiday dinners.
 Watch the video below to see how I make it in my kitchen!

 Video